Learning Representations by Humans, for Humans: Experimental Results

-We compare \mom\ to two other baselines: a machine-only linear regression, and the human model $h$ applied to this machine-only model, and evaluate performance on the four synthetic human models ($h_{\text{or}}, h_{\text{coarse}}, h_{\text{never}}$, and $h_{\text{always}}$).
+\paragraph{Results.} We compare \mom\ to two other baselines: a machine-only linear regression, and the human model $h$ applied to this machine-only model, and evaluate performance on the four synthetic human models ($h_{\text{or}}, h_{\text{coarse}}, h_{\text{never}}$, and $h_{\text{always}}$).
 Both \mom\ and the baselines use a linear model but the model in \mom\ is trained to take into account how users incorporate side information.
 For evaluation, we consider binarized labels $y_{bin}=\1{y>3}$.

-We report results averaged over ten random data samples of size 1,000 with a 80-20 train-test split.
+We report results averaged over ten random data samples of size 1,000 with an 80-20 train-test split.
 As Table \ref{tab:sideinfo} shows, due to its flexibility in finding a representation that allows for incorporation of side information by the user, \mom\ reaches 100\% accuracy for the {\em or} and {\em always} decision models. \mom\ maintains its advantage under the {\em coarse-or } decision model (i.e., when doctors use imperfect information), and remains effective in settings where side information is never used.
 The problem with the baseline model is that it includes non-zero coefficients for all four features.
 This promotes accuracy in a machine-only setting, and in the absence of side information.
 Given this, the \emph{or} and \emph{coarse-or} decision models only very rarely introduce the side information--- and this is indeed the best they can do given that the machine model uses all four variables.
 In contrast, for the {\em always} decision model the user always introduces side information, causing over-counting of the time to ER effect on patient outcomes (because of correlations between $\side$ and $x_r$ and $x_i$).
-In contrast, \mom\ learns a linear model that is optimally responsive to the human decision maker.
-For example, including non-zero coefficients for only $x_d$ and $x_c$ in the case of the {\em or} decision model.
+In contrast, \mom\ learns a linear model that is responsive to the human decision-maker: for example, including non-zero coefficients for only $x_d$ and $x_c$ with the {\em or} decision model.